The Top 11 Platforms to Hire a Logo Designer Online

 - You can structure your project so that you only pay once certain project milestones are completed, allowing you to sidestep some of the risk involved in hiring.

 Dribbble was created to build a community of support and creativity for designers.
-The platform began as invite-only.
+The platform began as invite-only to those with great design skills.
 Since its inception, Dribbble has opened up for anyone to join.
 Designers can create portfolios, meet, share ideas, and find community.
 Since opening its doors to all designers, Dribbble has also created a job board, so you can hire logo designers directly from portfolios or post on the job board.
 The Talent Partner solution provides hands-on support in selecting a designer.

 - You can find logo designers at many different price points and experience levels, which is helpful if you need an affordable logo design.